ag2382/quake2-full/README.md

     * Each time you shoot the blaster, the bolt acts as a "sword beam".
 This is one of Link's recurring sword skills in the Zelda series.
 The bolt now disappears after travelling a set distance from the player, given that it does not hit any surface or entity. <br />

+* Railgun --> Magical Rod
+   * This is used for Link's 'SPELL' spell.

 * Other essential Zelda weapons like the boomerang, bow and arrow, and hookshot have not been fully implemented

 ## Weapon Upgrades